 Hero Image

-Do I need to complete a SLAQ?
+Do I need to complete a SLAQ, OAQ, or LAC?

-SLAQs are required in four settings only: retail (small food stores and large food stores), early care and education (ECE), schools (Elementary and Secondary), and out-of-school time (OST).
+SLAQs are required in four settings only: retail (small food stores and large food stores), early care and education (ECE), schools (K-12), and out-of-school time (OST).
 Within these four settings, a SLAQ should be completed for each site where an LHD is engaged in site-level Policy, Systems and Environmental change (PSE) work.
 A SLAQ is not required for sites where CalFresh Healthy Living (CFHL) work does not involve PSE, or where PSE is not happening at the site level.

 Return to top